kkoppenhaver/wxr-validator/README.md

   - php wxr-validator.php

 If all the tests pass, you should see a message to that effect.
 If some of the tests fail, there will be output letting you know which tests failed.

+#Completed Checks
+  - Check for XML tag at top of file

+#TO-DO checks
+  - Check for unopened/unclosed tags